birc-gsa-2022/project-3-python-ms-world-wides/README.md

 To check the correctness of the algorithm we compared the output of our match-algorithm with the output of the linear exact matching algorithm from project one.
 We used empty strings, uniform ones, random ones and part of existing DNA sequences to test our functions.

 ## Running time
 To test the running time of the algorithm, we simulated random DNA sequences with belonging patterns.
-The running time was measured for building a suffix tree, sorting the tree, getting the suffix array and doing exact pattern matching.
+The running time was measured for building a suffix tree, sorting the tree, getting the suffix array and doing binary-search exact pattern matching.
 The running time was also measured for the final function consisting of all the steps.
 The result is shown in the figure below.
 ![](figs/time_random.png)

 We also tested the running time with single-symbol strings.
 The result is shown below:

 ![](figs/time_worst_case.png)

+Looking at the scale of the y-axis, we can see, that the running time is around 3 times worse on single-symbol strings for the final algorithm.
+Sorting the tree and doing the binary-search search doesn't seem to change whether we have random DNA sequences or single-symbol string.
+Here the running time seems to be linear, even though we expect to see a running time of O(m log n + z).
+To see a running time of O(m log n + z) would maybe require to run the experiment with longer sequences than done in this project.

-As known the naive approach to build a suffix tree performs very poorly on single-symbol strings but better on random DNA sequences.
-It is also what is seen here, and what takes the most time.
-For the single-symbol string, the graph for building a suffix tree seems to grow quadratic.
-This affect the result of the final function.
-However, when we use a random DNA sequence, the running time for building the suffix tree seems more linear, and hence, the final algortihmm seems to run in O(m log n + z) time.
+As known the naive approach to build a suffix tree performs very poorly on single-symbol strings and gives us a running time that looks quadratic whereas it performs better on random DNA strings.
+Here the running time seems linear.
+Getting the suffix array is also influenced by which strings we investigate.
+The running time looks quadratic on single-symbol strings and linear on random DNA sequences.